mui/material-ui/docs/src/pages/guides/comparison.md

 > *[An extract taken from the [vision section](/discover-more/vision/) of the documentation.]*

-We want to see business succeeding in taking advantage of Material-UI to ship an awesome UI to their users while having it match their brand.
-That's why we have been investing a lot in the customization capabilities of Material-UI.
+We want to see businesses succeeding in taking advantage of Material-UI to ship an awesome UI to their users while having it match their brand, so we have invested a lot in the customization capabilities of Material-UI.

 The only goal of MDC-Web is to be a Material Design implementation for the web platform. **Nothing more, nothing less**.
 They will not consider making changes to the components - especially UX changes - that would facilitate additional flexibility at the cost of breaking with the core Material Design system, as that is a non-goal of the project. *[source](https://github.com/callemall/material-ui/issues/6799#issuecomment-299925174)*

 ### Tests

 Both projects invest a lot in tests.
-As I'm writting this lines, both projects have over 99% test coverage:
+At the time of writing, both projects have over 99% test coverage:
 - Material-UI has 1200+ unit tests running on Chrome 49, Firefox 45, Safari 10 and Edge 14.
 - MDC-web has 1200+ unit tests running on all the major browsers.

-Still, there is one thing that sets Material-UI apart and it's capital.
+Still, there is one thing that sets Material-UI apart and it's key:
-We have [hundreds visual regression tests](https://www.argos-ci.com/callemall/material-ui) when MDC-web doesn't have any.
+We have [hundreds of visual regression tests](https://www.argos-ci.com/callemall/material-ui) when MDC-web doesn't have any.
-With visual regression tests, you don't have to make any tradeoff:
+With visual regression tests, you don't have to make any trade-off:
-- You can spend less time making sure every contribution doesn't introduce unexpected regression.
+- You can spend less time making sure every contribution doesn't introduce unexpected regressions.
 The **less** time you spend on a single contribution, the **more** contributions you can accept.
 - You can merge new contributions without digging much.
 Effectively, you are not waiting for users to report regressions.
 It's **efficient** and **improves the library quality**.